 The open-source tool effectively runs on three principles:

-• Betterment: There is always scope for improvement and value engineering.
-Tekton aims at lending better core services, control, and amp up the deployment automation.
+- Betterment: There is always scope for improvement and value engineering.
+Tekton aims to lend better core services and control and amp up deployment automation.

-• Streamlining: Coordination is the key to avoid confusion-induced chaos.
+- Streamlining: Coordination is the key to avoiding confusion-induced chaos.
 Tekton focuses on streamlining the workflow execution by enabling the DevOps team to decide how and when the workflow should be implemented.

-The open-source tool is all about simplifying the existing concept rather than creating a new concept that would confound the already burgeoned DevOps team.
+The open-source tool simplifies the existing concept rather than creating a new one that would confound the already burgeoned DevOps team.

 Useful Link: What is Azure DevOps and How it Helps Businesses Drive Growth